microsoft/Windows-iotcore-samples/Solutions/HeartDisease/README.md

 ---
-title: Advantech Medical Heart Disease Prediction ms.author: saclayt
+title: Medical Heart Disease Prediction ms.author: saclayt
 description: Learn how to conduct local ML experiments using medical data.
 ---

-# Advantech Medical Heart Disease Prediction
+# Medical Heart Disease Prediction

 These are the available versions of this Windows 10 IoT Core sample: